Ocean Blue, A Brand Attack Gone Wrong?

-As a social media instructor, one of things that always grab my attention is brand attacks.
-As it seems, people think attacking a brand on social media is some sort of a trend or a road to fame… a means to get more public attention instead of highlighting facts to reach a beneficial conclusion to all parties involved.
+As a social media instructor, one of the things that always grab my attention is brand attacks.
+As it seems, people think attacking a brand on social media is some trend or a road to fame, which means getting more public attention instead of highlighting facts to reach a beneficial conclusion to all parties involved.
 Analysis and learnings from a brand attack are always a great topic to discuss in any course.

-“A Brand Attack is not a game to play whenever we feel the need to take revenge… it should be based on pure facts without any personal opinions and having as much links to resources as possible (Wikipedia style) – the only sources we have are a few unconfirmed stories backed up by an angry mob of friends and some fake reviews.”
+“A Brand Attack is not a game to play whenever we feel the need to take revenge.
+It should be based on pure facts without personal opinions and have as many links to resources as possible (Wikipedia style).
+The only sources we have are a few unconfirmed stories backed up by an angry mob of friends and some fake reviews.”

-And, as it turned out recently; another brand attack #shut_down_ocean_blue is very similar in nature… A lady accusing a hotel of having a faulty Jacuzzi which led to the electrocution of her kids… then the hotel refused assistance and tried to cover up the story… or so we are led to believe…
+And, as it turned out recently, another brand attack, #shut_down_ocean_blue, is very similar.
+A lady is accusing a hotel of having a faulty Jacuzzi, which led to her kids’ Electrocution, then the hotel refused assistance and tried to cover up the story, or so we are led to believe.

-On 25th of August, a post was published on Facebook titled “Electrocution of 4 kids in Ocean Blue’s Jacuzzi in Marina” and using the hastag #Shut_Down_Ocean_Blue (IMO a more appropriate hashtag would have been something like #Ocean_Blue_Electrocution or #Marina_Elecrocution), and asking friends to share the post because “the hotel is lying”
+On August 25th, a post was published on Facebook titled “Electrocution of 4 kids in Ocean Blue’s Jacuzzi in Marina” and using the hashtag #Shut_Down_Ocean_Blue (IMO a more appropriate hashtag would have been something like #Ocean_Blue_Electrocution or #Marina_Elecrocution), and asking friends to share the post because “the hotel is lying”

-I was a bit puzzled by the way it was introduced and written, the post starts with a very defensive attitude (too defensive IMO) without explaining the facts.
+I was puzzled; the post starts with a defensive attitude (too defensive, IMO) without explaining the facts.

 What?
 Add fake reviews?
 WHY!!?
-If you do have a solid case… why the need to resort to such methods?
-This is one of the problems with brand attacks over social media, it usually revolves about emotional support for a friend, and seldom about facts or logic… how could you want to review something you have not experienced first-hand!?
-It’s a good thing Trip Advisor have a policy against this and removed the review!
+If you do have a solid case, why the need to resort to such methods?
+This is one of the problems with brand attacks over social media.
+It usually revolves around emotional support for a friend and seldom about facts or logic; how could you want to review something you have not experienced first-hand!?
+It’s a good thing Trip Advisor has a policy against this and removed the review!

-On Trip Advisor the hotel has good reviews, mostly were 4 or 5 stars with only very few negative ones… I couldn’t find Mr. Mostafa Elwany’s review though!
+On Trip Advisor, the hotel has good reviews, mostly were 4 or 5 stars, with only very few negative ones.
+I couldn’t find Mr. Mostafa Elwany’s thinking, though!
 (As he had promised in the previous comment).

-Going through the timeline of events to study the case in detail, and organizing the events chronologically to get a clear view of what is happening.
-(PDF for timeline of events here), I started to realize from my perspective a few puzzling and illogical issues…
+Going through the timeline of events to study the case in detail and organize the events chronologically to get a clear view.
+(PDF for a timeline of events here), I started to realize from my perspective a few puzzling and illogical issues.

 “A bit too fast” Media response!?

-Allegedly the incident happened on 6:00pm August 19th, yet the first mention by the media was at 7:14pm the same day… only about 1hr later!?
+Allegedly the incident happened at 6:00 pm on August 19th, yet the first mention by the media was at 7:14 pm the same day.
+Only about 1hr later!?
 Shouldn’t the victim have been more concerned with complaining to hotel management, filing a report with the police, or going to the hospital to check the health status of the “electrocuted” kids? when and how did the news hear about this?
 It couldn’t have been a priority or even on their mind that fast unless it was pre-planned?

-Seriously?
-Well I’m not an electrician, but from what I understand and after checking a few videos over YouTube (including Myth Busters throwing electrical appliances into Jacuzzis) No one can withstand serious electrocution for that long, especially kids… this is not a 12v DC battery… this is a 220v AC Jacuzzi motor, so it’s either you’re dead in less than 2sec, or there is nothing at all… it’s not a Hollywood special effects movie!
+This is not a 12v DC battery.
+This is a 220v AC Jacuzzi motor, so it’s either you’re dead in less than 2sec, or there is nothing at all… it’s not a Hollywood special effects movie!

 Let’s get the kids on TV